Written By Evi Idoghor, Creator of Letstalknationblog.com

 Welcome to the first part of our Let's Talk Series, where we explore different topics as it pertains to relationships.
 This promises to be an exciting one! so buckle up your seat-belts, and enjoy the ride!

-Relationships don’t have to be complicated; it should be a fun phase in your life, where you are trying to figure out if you will work well with someone in the long-run.
-It should be full of laughter and intentionality, not games and lack of commitment.
+Relationships don’t have to be complicated; it should be a fun phase in your life where you are trying to figure out if you will work well with someone in the long-run.
+It should be full of laughter and intentionality, not games, and a lack of commitment.
 I am a firm believer that everyone should know what they are getting themselves into from the beginning.
-If everyone were to be honest from the get-go, I think we would solve half of our relationship issues, because most of them result from the façade we put up.
+If everyone were honest from the get-go, I think we would solve half of our relationship issues, because most of them result from the façade we put up in the beginning.

 Image courtesy of Unsplash